schu4276/3601-lab2_client-server/README.md

 ## Setup

+Open up [IntelliJ IDEA][intellij-idea] and make sure that Java is set up correctly
+* From the welcome screen of IntelliJ, in the lower right corner-ish area, click on Configure.
+* Choose "Project Defaults"
+* Choose "Project Structure"
+* In the Project SDK section, there is a dropdown menu for the SDK to select.
+If there is no SDK, it will say so in red "<No SDK>".
+There is a button to the right of that that says "New...".
+Click that button.
+In our lab, you can find Java in /usr/lib/jvm/java

-Open up [IntelliJ IDEA][intellij-idea] and clone your Github classroom fork of this repository from GitHub.
+Clone your Github classroom
+fork of this repository from GitHub.
 When prompted if you would like create an IntelliJ project for the sources you've checked out, **select yes**.

 Then, select **import project from existing model** and select **Gradle**.
 Make sure **Use default gradle wrapper** is selected on the next screen, and click **OK**.